No. 3 Buckeyes overcome sluggish showing to extend winning streak over Hoosiers, 23-3

 THE TAKEAWAYS

 Ohio State: McCord, the Buckeyes new starting quarterback, struggled.
 He was under pressure and out of sync on deep throws much of the day.
-Ohio State needs McCord — or backup Devin Brown — to improve dramatically to stay in the playoff hunt.
+Ohio State needs McCord — or backup Devin Brown — to improve dramatically to stay in the College Football Playoff hunt.

 Indiana: Starting against its most dreaded opponent with a new, inexperienced quarterback looked like a recipe for disaster.
 But a better than expected defense and a simple game plan kept the Hoosiers competitive.
 Despite the loss, a solid showing may give fans hope things can get better.